jbagwell27/homelab/mc-router.md

     tar -xf mc-router.tar.gz -C mc-router
     ```

-2. Create 2 files:

-    -   An environment file `/etc/vanilla`
+2. Create an environment file `/etc/mcrouuter`

     ```ini
-        MAPPING="vanilla.domain.com=192.168.1.25:25565"
+    MAPPING="vanilla.domain.com=192.168.1.25:25565,forge.domain.com=192.168.1.26:25565"
     ```
+    Each entry is comma separated

-    -   And a systemd service file: `/etc/systemd/system/mc-router@.service`
+3. Create a systemd service file: `/etc/systemd/system/mc-router.service`

-        > The `@` in the filename may look weird, but it is necessary.

     ```ini
     [Unit]
-        Description=Minecraft proxy service (%i)
+    Description=Minecraft proxy service
     After=network.target
     StartLimitIntervalSec=0

     [Service]
     Type=simple
     Restart=on-failure
     RestartSec=5s
-        EnvironmentFile=/etc/%i
+    EnvironmentFile=/etc/mcrouter
     ExecStart=/path/to/file/mc-router MAPPING

     [Install]
     WantedBy=multi-user.target
     ```

-        The `%i` references the filename that we call after the `@`.

-3. Start the Service.
+4. Start the Service.

-    The `@` in the file name is used to dynamically reference different servers and domains.
-In this case we made a file `vanilla` so we will use that

     ```
-    systemctl start mc-router@vanilla
+    systemctl start mc-router
     ```

     Enable it so that it runs at startup:

     ```
-    systemctl enable mc-router@vanilla
+    systemctl enable mc-router
     ```

-You can do this with different environment files for different servers: vanilla, feed-the-beast, bucket, paper, etc.
+You can do this for different servers: vanilla, feed-the-beast, bucket, paper, etc.
-All you'll need to do is make a new environment file and use it in the name of the service
+All you need to do is add to the environment file and reload the service.